Reading-eScience-Centre/coverage-restapi/spec.md

 }
 ```

-It is recommended to include the above `Link` header in coverage resources of
+**Recommendation:** The above `Link` header with `rel="collection"` should be included in coverage resources of
 the collection to provide context and a way of navigation independent of what might be
 stored inside the coverage format itself (see `"inCollection"`).

+**Requirement:** If the coverage format does not support including a reference to the collection
+resource, then the above `Link` header with `rel="collection"` must be included.

 Whether to include the full coverage data in a collection resource or just
 provide links to it must be decided case-by-case.

-It is advisable that the data volume is kept to an amount that web clients
+**Recommendation:** The data volume of a resource should be kept to an amount that web clients
-can still handle easily, which typically means up to a few megabytes at most.
+can still handle easily, which typically means up to a few megabytes (after gzip) at most.

 ## 5. Paged collection resources